School Day Arrival and Dismissal Times:

 2:15 pm: The student day concludes, student dismissal begins

 2:20 pm: Bus departure concludes

-All students have Math, Science, Social Studies and ELA daily as well as at least one unified arts class each day.
-Unified arts classes include Music, Art, PE, Library, and Media.
+All students have Math, Science/Social Studies, Reading and Writing daily as well as at least one unified arts class each day.
+Unified arts classes include Music, Art, Physical Education, Library, and Science & Technology.

 The Family Educational Rights and Privacy Act (FERPA) and the Massachusetts Student Records Regulations (“Regulations”) together provide parents and eligible students (those who have reached the age of 14 or who have entered ninth grade) certain rights with respect to the student's education records.
 Parents and students may obtain a complete copy of their rights under the Massachusetts Student Records Regulations by contacting the Principal.

 The student record shall consist of the transcript and the temporary record, including all information recording and computer tapes, microfilm, microfiche, or any other materials regardless of physical form or characteristics concerning a student that is organized on the basis of the student's name or in a way that such student may be individually identified, and that is kept by the public schools of the Commonwealth.
 The term as used in 603 CMR 23.00 shall mean all such information and materials regardless of where they are located, except for the information and materials specifically exempted by 603 CMR 23.04.

 The temporary record shall consist of all the information in the student record which is not contained in the transcript.
 This information clearly shall be of importance to the educational process.
 Such information may include standardized test results, class rank (when applicable), extracurricular activities, and evaluations by teachers, counselors, and other school staff.